conan-io/docs/tutorial/creating_packages/other_types_of_packages/header_only_packages.rst

     sum/0.1 (test package): RUN: ./example
     1 + 3 = 4

-After running the ``conan create`` a new binary package is created for the header-only library, and we can see how the ``test_package`` project can use it correctly.
+After running ``conan create``, a new binary package is created for the header-only library, and we can see how the ``test_package`` project can use it correctly.

 We can list the binary packages created running this command: